We have compiled a list of manufacturers, distributors, product information, reference prices, and rankings for Carbon Furnace.

 Free membership registration

 Suppressing micro leaks through years of seal design, processing precision, and assembly procedures!
-Maintaining low O2 even during long operation!
+Maintaining low O2 even during long operation.

 We will introduce why our small carbon furnace can achieve low oxygen and ultra-high temperatures.
 The carbon furnace material reacts with residual oxygen, featuring a design and manufacturing know-how that ensures it does not "leak."
 It removes air from inside the powder using a vacuum pump and replacement method.
-With a high emissivity graphite heater, a uniform heating hot zone, and high insulation, it efficiently heats while avoiding local overheating, making it possible to stably reach temperatures up to 3000°C. **Features of the Small Carbon Furnace** - Capable of heating up to 3000°C: Achieves ultra-high temperatures in a short time with the radiant heat of the graphite heater. - Easy to sinter in low oxygen: The carbon inside the furnace reacts with residual O2. - Air inside the powder is also replaced: Reduces O2 between particles through repeated cycles of vacuum and inert gas. - Suppresses temperature variations: Reduces differences in the center, edges, and thickness direction with a "uniform heating zone" that warms evenly. *For more details, please download the PDF or feel free to contact us.*
+With a high emissivity graphite heater, a uniform heating hot zone, and high insulation, it efficiently heats while avoiding local overheating, making it possible to stably reach temperatures up to 3000°C. 【Features of the Small Carbon Furnace】 ■ Capable of reaching temperatures up to 3000°C: Quickly achieves ultra-high temperatures through the radiant heat of the graphite heater. ■ Easy to sinter in low oxygen: The carbon inside the furnace reacts with residual O2. ■ Air inside the powder is also replaced: Reduces O2 between particles through repeated vacuum and inert gas cycles. ■ Suppresses temperature variation: Reduces differences in the center, edges, and thickness direction with a "uniform heating zone" that warms evenly. *For more detailed information, please download the materials or feel free to contact us.

 • Industrial Furnace